Wervice/zentrox/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+You can contribute this project in many ways.
+I am happy about any feedback.
+If you found a bug, please open an issue and I will try to fix it.
+Also, you are very welcome to **star** this project.

 ## Legal